debiki/talkyard-prod-one/docs/upgrade-v0-to-v1.md

 ### Copy uploaded files

-The old location of uploaded files is: `/opt/talkyard-backups/uploads` but the new is inside a Docker named volume.
+The old location of uploaded files is: `/opt/talkyard/data/uploads`;
+the new is in a Docker named volume.
 We'll start the  'app' container, which automatically mounts the volume (as specified in docker-compose.yml), then we'll copy the uploads.